-This risk category was added in 2020 to the existing Risk Registry, as increasing cyber risk incidents represent a global trend.
+This risk category was added in 2020 to the existing risk register, as increasing cyber risk incidents represent a global trend.
 IT infrastructure, operation and maintenance are outsourced and a service-level-agreement (SLA) in place contains agreed security and control measures.
-In 2020 no IT-Cyber incidents (IT security breaches or cyber-attacks) were reported.
+No IT-Cyber incidents (IT security breaches or cyber-attacks) have been reported.